-1. Customer data is the key to sustainable growth
+Customer data is the key to sustainable growth.

 A study by Boston Consulting Group indicates that online advertisers see average gains of 20% incremental revenue and 30% cost efficiency when they integrate strategies with customer data across the purchasing journey.

-Whether you choose to import or track offline conversions, it’s tough to argue against the importance of first-party data when optimizing modern PPC campaigns.
+Whether you choose to import or track offline conversions, there aren’t many arguments against the importance of first-party data when optimizing modern PPC campaigns.